w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 ### Versioning of `traceparent`

-> **NEEDS EDITING - what does this mean?** Implementation is opinionated about future version of the specification.
+> **FIXME - what does this mean?** Implementation is opinionated about future version of the specification.

 The current version of this specification assumes that future versions of the `traceparent` header will be additive to the current one.